 See more details about the Cell and Vector Manufacturing Core here.

 The Imaging core primarily supports the Cross Disciplinary Approaches Enhancing Biotherapeutics programme in the CRUK City of London Centre.

 This core utilises a diverse range of imaging modalities and inter-disciplinary approaches to explore how best to develop and use biological therapies.
 This includes imaging the distribution of biological therapies and imaging changes in tumour volume, perfusion, vascular structure, and tumour mechanics.
 Imaging modalities include MRI, PET, SPECT, microCT, and two-photon microscopy.

 Equipment available at the Imaging and Image-Guided Therapy Core

-A clinical spec 3T MRI scanner will be available into the research environment at UCL.
-This equipment will enable us to monitor tumour response to biotherapeutics and conventional therapies, and accelerate the translation of new protocols from the lab to the clinic.
+- A clinical spec 3T MRI scanner is available into the research environment at UCL.
+This equipment will enable monitoring tumour response to biotherapeutics and conventional therapies, and accelerate the translation of new protocols from the lab to the clinic.

-A centralised High Performance Computing (HPC) Cluster storage and processing units, supported by 2 HPC Technology Staff will be embedded within the UCL Department of Computing.
-Additionally, a specialist for data integration will be based at UCL.
+A centralised High Performance Computing (HPC) Cluster storage and processing units, supported by 2 HPC Technology Staff is embedded within the UCL Department of Computing.
+Additionally, a specialist for data integration is based at UCL.
 See more information on the CoL Centre HPC Cluster here.